eljefec/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 An appropriate model architecture has been employed

+Code file: build.py

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 3x3 and 5x5 filter sizes and depths between 24 and 64 (build.py lines 63-67)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity (code lines 45, 73, 75, 77).
+The data is normalized in the model using a Keras lambda layer (code line 56).

+The model crops out the top 50 pixels and the bottom 20 pixels to ignore the sky and car hood respectively (code line 53).

+The model has a Color Space Transformation layer to allow the model to learn the best color representations (code line 56).

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+To reduce overfitting, the model contains dropout layers before the final fully connected layers (build.py lines 72, 74, 76, 78).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py line 58).

+I tested the model by running it through the simulator and ensuring that the vehicle stayed on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 47).

 ####4.
 Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used the training data provided by Udacity.
+It is mostly center lane driving.
+I included examples of turning left at the fork between pavement and dirt roads.

 For details about how I created the training data, see the next section.